 In case of an emergency, being able to start a fire is important.
-The simple options here include a lighter or small pack of Waterproof Matches [affiliates].
+The simple options here include a lighter or small pack of Waterproof Matches.
 Store these in a small Ziploc and check that the lighter works throughout your winter hiking season.

-You don’t need to pack the whole roll of duct tape; you can just cut off a section and wrap it around your lighter.
-It could come in handy for repairing a broken walking pole or mending a hole in your puffy jacket.
+You don’t need to pack the whole roll of duct tape!
+You can just cut off a section and wrap it around your lighter.
+This winter hiking equipment could come in handy for repairing a broken walking pole or mending a hole in your puffy jacket.

 You don’t set off on winter hiking trip for the day thinking you may need some shelter along the way.

-An easy solution to follow the advice of the Mountaineers would be to pack an Emergency Blanket [affiliate].
+An easy solution (and another one of the great winter hiking tips) to following the advice of the Mountaineers would be to pack an Emergency Blanket.
 It is not meant to provide comfort, but should be lightweight and offer some protection from the elements.
 A large black garbage bag could also work in a pinch.

-Adding the reservoir to The North Face Recon Backpack, with its padded laptop section, is perfect for a day trip pack.
+Adding the reservoir to The North Face Recon Backpack (great winter hiking backpacks), with its padded laptop section, is perfect for a day trip pack.
 You can also fill the backpack with your lunch, snacks, the Camelbak bladder, and extra water bottles.
 The laptop section is padded enough to keep the water in the reservoir cool and minimizes any leaks to other sections of the backpack.
 (It shouldn’t be a concern to keep the water cold for your winter hiking excursions.)

 You can also buy the 3.0 Liter CamelBak Pack which includes the hydration pack if you prefer.
 This pack offers enough room to still add your nine other hiking essentials.